tweag/cybersourcery/README.md

   end
   ```

-There are two possible exceptions that can be thrown here, and the `rescue` block will catch either of them.
-One possibility is that the signatures fail to match, which indicates data tampering.
-The other possibility is that the transaction failed, due to an expired credit card, or some other reason.
-In either case, an appropriate flash message will be created (a flash `alert` for an error, and a flash `notice` for a successful transaction).
-The ReasonCodeChecker's `run` method returns a user friendly explanation of the status of the transaction.
+  There are three possible outcomes when handling the response from Cybersource:

+  * A successful transaction: the ReasonCodeChecker's `run!` method returns a user friendly message that the transaction succeeded.
+  * An exception is raised, if the signature returned from Cybersource does not match: this indicates data tampering.
+  * An exception is raised, if the transaction failed: this can happen due to an expired credit card, or some other reason.

+  The `rescue` block will catch either exception, with a user friendly message from the ReasonCodeChecker.

-If you prefer to not have exceptions thrown for error conditions, you can call `run` (without the exclamation point) on the SignatureChecker or the ReasonCodeChecker.
+  If you prefer to not have exceptions thrown, you can call `run` (without the exclamation point) on the SignatureChecker or the ReasonCodeChecker.

 3. Typically, you will want to display the credit card form again if there is a problem with the transaction, so the user can try again.
 See the [PaymentsController's `confirm` method in the demo project](https://github.com/promptworks/cybersourcery/blob/master/spec/demo/app/controllers/payments_controller.rb) for an example of how to do this.